Traditional German Festivities

 German Mardi Gras Music Can you hear it?
 The German Mardi Gras Music picked by Oma?
 That joyous, upbeat sound.
 It’s called carnival music (karnevalsmusik) translated to and it’s essential for any Mardi Gras celebration.
 In Germany, we call this time Fasching or Fassenacht, and the peak starts the Thursday before Ash Wednesday (February 4) […]

 Flavored Butter Spreads Flavored butter spreads are so easy to prepare.
 You can use them either as an appetizer or place them on the table to supplement your holiday meal.
 These flavored spreads may be complemented with a variety of crackers.
 Or, offer different types of breads—shaped into bite-sized portions with fun, seasonal cookie cutters. […]

 Traditional German Christmas Cookies In Germany, Christmas cookies are almost as sacred as the holiday itself.
 The holiday baking season begins before the First of Advent, so that these tasty treats will be ready for consumption on that most anticipated day.
 The ladies of the house will carefully ration, hide, and monitor the cookies in […]

 St Martins Day Lanterns St Martins Day Lanterns are the highlight of Martin’s day in Germany.
 You can find the most beautiful lanterns displayed in store windows and available for sale inside.
 For this special German holiday, children also create St. Martin’s Day lanterns in kindergarten and grade school.
 They make them at home—and with […]

-Ideas and recipes for a 4th of July Barbecue With summertime outdoor entertaining; barbecue is the center of attention.
+July 4th Barbecue July 4th Barbecue.
+With summertime the outdoor entertaining barbecue is in the center of attention.
 Oma has tips for parties and great recipes for grilling and entertaining.
 We waited so long for summer to arrive and now it’s here—in all its natural beauty.
-The sunshine and blue skies invite us outdoors […]
+The sunshine and blue skies invite us outdoors as […]